mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 There are, however, situations that warrant tracking the sound as it is playing and adjusting it dynamically.
 The most common usage of this functionality is long sounds and looping sounds.

 tModLoader refers to these sounds as "Active Sounds".

+The [ActiveSoundShowcaseProjectile.cs](https://github.com/tModLoader/tModLoader/blob/1.4.4/ExampleMod/Content/Projectiles/ActiveSoundShowcaseProjectile.cs) file can be used as a hand-on guide and reference to active sounds.
+It is highly recommended to use `ExampleMod` to experiment with the `ActiveSoundShowcase` item in-game. `ActiveSoundShowcaseProjectile.cs` can be seen as a companion guide to this wiki section.

 To properly use active sounds, first we need to familiarize ourselves with the following classes: